navigation

 As you may have noticed, the contents of a YAML object are taken from the base64-coded petition parameter and then converted into Ruby objects using the YAML.load(yaml) structure.

-This structure is insecure and allows, among other things, arbitrary Ruby code execution on the target system within the vulnerable application, which is what the Red Team did.
+This structure is insecure and allows, among other things, arbitrary Ruby code execution on the target system within the vulnerable application, which is what the red team did.

 The following script was used to generate a YAML object to take advantage of this weakness: